Skip to content

 The @girs directory contains the generated types, which are created when running the init command or the types command.

-Since the runtime is gjs, very few packages will run from npm.
+Since the runtime is gjs, very few packages will run from npm, since most depends on node features.

 app.ts is the entry point of the project which usually contains only an App.start call where you define main and requestHandler, but can contain any other code.